programminghoch10/ViPER4AndroidRepackaged/README.md

 * **`MagiskPolicy` included** \
   The necessary `SELinux` rules for running on modern Android ROMs are included, there is no need for [`Audio Compatibility Patch`](https://github.com/Magisk-Modules-Repo/acp) anymore.
 * **Enforce the law** \
-  This installer does not require switching `SELinux` to `permissive` temporarily for installing the APK, which mostly helps with devices where `permissive` has disabled in the kernel.
+  This installer does not require switching `SELinux` to `permissive` temporarily for installing the APK, which mostly helps with devices where `permissive` has been disabled in the kernel.
 * **Old folder gone legacy** \
   The old folder `ViPER4Android` in your personal files has been redundant for long time already, as all files have been moved to the new scoped storage location anyways.
   This installer doesn't depend on the old folder anymore, you can safely delete it and not have it clutter your files anymore.